Case Study 16

 The condemned material is Category 2 animal by-products (ABP) material and can be processed in either Category 1 or 2 processing plants.
 It is converted into meat and bonemeal (MBM) and animal fat which are used in fertiliser and energy recovery applications.
 Obtaining some value from this material is very important to the poultry farmers who suffer huge financial losses when infected livestock is diverted away from food production routes.

-During the avian influenza outbreak in the Provincia di Verona / Regione Veneto, 34.000 tonnes of condemned material (broilers, egg layers, turkeys and others) were disposed of at 9 Italian rendering plants across the country.
-The locations of the sites by region and type of ABP category material processed is illustrated in the figure below:
+During the AI outbreak in the Veneto region, and during the management of ASF which spread to various areas of the Po valley, approximately 50.000 tonnes of condemned material (broilers, egg layers, turkeys, pigs and pig meat) were disposed of at 11 Italian rendering plants across the country.
+The locations of the sites by region and type of ABP category material processed is illustrated in Figure 1.

-The exact amounts of condemned material processed in Category 1 and 2 plants is unavailable but Italian rendering association, Assograssi estimate that, based on a 20:80 split of the condemned material, around 14.400 tonnes of products were derived.
-This is illustrated in the figure below:
+The exact amounts of condemned material processed in Category 1 and 2 plants is unavailable but the Italian rendering association, Assograssi, estimates that, based on a 20:80 split of the condemned material, over 20.000 tonnes of products were derived.
+This is illustrated in Figure 2.

-Utilising natural nitrogen and phosphorous in the MBM (minimum 8% nitrogen and 4% phosphorus) as fertiliser replaces primary, scarce fertiliser ingredients and avoids the associated emissions from their extraction and manufacture into fertiliser.
+Utilising natural nitrogen and phosphorous in MBM (approximately 9% nitrogen and 5% phosphorus) as fertiliser replaces primary, scarce fertiliser ingredients and avoids the associated emissions from their extraction and manufacture into fertiliser.
 Some condemned material was also processed directly in a biosecure biogas plant.

 Case Study 16 - Version 1, October 2023